logotie/ExperimentGrammar/README.md

 # ExperimentGrammar
 An experimental test language I am working on.

-Goal: Bytecode Generator in Java.
-Interpreter/Compiler in C++

 Just something I am doing in my spare time.

 First goal is to get it working.